20 Exchange Place: Tower elements

-There are fourteen figures at the 19th floor, corresponding to the piers directly in front of the tower.
+There are fourteen figures on the 19th floor, corresponding to the piers directly in front of the tower.
 The figures, designed by David Evans, contain representations of "giants of finance"; half are depicted with scowls, while the other half have smiles.
 These faces allude to a prophecy made by biblical figure Joseph, who predicted that "seven years of plenty" would precede "seven years of famine".
 The piers also aesthetically separated the base and tower, as well as symbolized the bull and bear markets of finance.
 The intake pipes for the building's heating, ventilation, and air conditioning system are concealed behind the spandrels, while the exhaust pipes are behind the giants of finance.
 A 2022 article in The New York Times characterized the giants of finance as being "Assyrian-style busts".
-The outermost piers are topped by eagles at the 17th floor.
-At the highest setback, there are buttresses that transfer some of the upper-story loads to the base.
+The outermost piers are topped by eagles on the 17th floor.
+At the highest setback, buttresses transfer some of the upper-story loads to the base.

 The upper floors contain sparse decoration as well.
 Between the sash windows on each floor are aluminum spandrels, many of which also contain medallions.
 These windows are grouped into three pairs per side.
 They are separated by projecting piers, which rise to the top of the tower.
 The corners of the tower are chamfered, with one window on each floor.
 At the 29th, 39th, 48th, and 55th stories, there are ashlar bands between each floor, instead of aluminum spandrels.
 The 55th through 57th stories contain three tall arches on each side.
 The arches are underneath the two-tiered "crown", which has communications equipment.
 The crown is similar in design to that of the General Electric Building, also designed by Cross and Cross, at 570 Lexington Avenue in Midtown Manhattan.